JonathanMEdwards/subtext10/doc/language.md

 ```

 ### Synchronized selectors
-When selectors are defined inside functions they are, like all the other values in a function, immutable, along with the value of the table they are targeting.
-However, if a selector and its target table are both defined as data in the same structure, then they will be kept in sync through changes to that data structure.
+When selectors are defined inside functions they are, like all the other values in a function, immutable, along with the value of the list they are targeting.
+However, if a selector and its target list are both defined as data in the same structure, then they will be kept in sync through changes to that data structure.
 For example:

 ```
 database: record {
-  customers: table {
+  customers: tracked table {
     name: ''
     address: ''
   }